- Advanced Short Range Air to Air Missile (ASRAAM)

 A two-year definition contract was awarded to BBG in 1985, by then, US-Europe defence industrial relations were cooling.
 The MoD’s insistence that the UL elements of the ASRAAM programme were competitively tendered also produce a great deal of managerial and financial friction.

 Despite this, by 1986 the AIM-132 ASRAAM was making good progress and was making inroads into the European Fighter Aircraft (EFA) helmet system for weapon cueing.
 The emergent design made use of a rail adapter called the Missile Support Unit (MSU) that contained the interface electronics and cooling equipment.
 The MSU would be retained on the rail after firing, its main advantage is that it enabled the fitting of ASRAAM to multiple aircraft types with minimal modifications.

 Despite efforts by BAE to rescue the consortium, by late 1989, the UK had decided to go it alone.
 This allowed the project to be freed from competing needs and compromises of partners.
-Eventually, BAE selected a US design from Hughes for the IR seeker but in time-honoured MoD fashion, insisted on a competition.
 The runners and riders for SR(A) 1234 were BAE’s new ASRAAM, the German version of ASRAAM (called IRIS-T) and the Matra Mica, a version called MICASRAAM.

 This added yet another year’s delay.

 During this year, it also emerged that the US would consider offering the latest version of Sidewinder to meet the new ASRAAM requirement if the UK recognised the MoU was effectively dead.
 Various shenanigans happened but Germany selected IRIS-T, the US, Sidewinder AIM-9X France, Mica, and the UK, the BAE ASRAAM.

 In 1992, BAE was awarded a £570 million development and manufacture contract.